Families of self-inverse functions and dilogarithm identities: Geometric properties of gemini functions versus the representation of a dilogarithm

+Hence, the equation for the parameter $n$ is given by for $n\in(3,4)$, and thus $n=2+\sqrt{2}$.
 Let us substitute the parameter $n=2+\sqrt{2}$ back into the original median equation, and let $m$ tend to infinity.
-Hence, we get the formula, as shown below.
-The blue curve represents this asymptotic median function in Fig. 12.
+We thus obtain the vanishing relation